MissMeg/oop-for-beginners/Beginner_OOP/README.md

 ```

 ***
 **Tip:** *Don't worry about trying to memorize all of the dunder methods out there because there are a lot!
-This is an area developers typically go to the docs to check for the dunder method they need.*
+This is an area developers typically go to the docs to check for the dunder method they need.
+We will go more into the dunder methods in the intermediate OOP guide.*
 ***

 #### Quiz Time #2